 A crowded coop is an unhappy and unhealthy coop.
 Overcrowding can cause stress, feather pecking, and the rapid spread of disease.
 A good rule of thumb is to provide at least two to three square feet of indoor space per standard-sized chicken.
 For the outdoor run, aim for a minimum of 10 square feet per bird—though more is always better.
 Before you buy, count your current chickens and think about whether you plan to expand your flock in the future.
 Buying a coop that’s slightly too big is much better than having to upgrade in a year because your flock outgrew it.
 Planning ahead with customizable coops can save you money in the long run.

-Ensure Proper Ventilation and Weather Protection
+Check for Proper Ventilation and Weatherproofing

 Proper airflow is critical for your flock's respiratory health.
 A good coop will have vents located high up, near the roofline, to allow ammonia and moisture to escape without creating a draft on your roosting chickens.
 This helps keep the bedding dry and the air fresh.
 At the same time, the coop must offer solid protection from the elements.
 Look for a waterproof roof that won't leak during a downpour and solid walls that block harsh winds.
 Natural light is also a plus, as it encourages egg-laying and provides warmth in the winter, so windows are a great feature as long as they are secure.